xzodia1000/purple-haze/README.md

 # purple-haze

 Purple Haze is a theme for the [Mailspring](https://getmailspring.com/) email client.
-You can find the install instuctions and previews down below.

 ## Preview